-A quorum is the number of Directors that must be at a Board meeting in order for the meeting to do business.
+A quorum is the number of Directors that must be present at a Board meeting in order for the Board to take action.
 Under the prior statute, if the Board has a fixed number of Directors, the quorum was calculated based on that number, regardless of how many Directors are in office at the start of the meeting.
 For example, if the Bylaws require a majority of the Board for a quorum and state that the Board has 9 Directors, but only 7 are in office at the start of the meeting, the quorum is 5.
 Under the prior statute, if the Board has a variable number of Directors (e.g., 5-9), the quorum is calculated based on the number of Directors in office immediately before the meeting.

 Under the new statute, the quorum is calculated based on the number of Directors in office immediately before the meeting, whether the number of Directors is fixed or variable.
 For Boards with a fixed number of Directors, this is a new rule.
 For Boards with a variable number of Directors, this rule has the same result as the prior statute.
+A quorum cannot be fewer than one-third of the number of directors in office immediately before a meeting begins.